 The general meeting is convened by the company Board.
 In accordance with the articles of association, invitations to general meetings and other notifications shall be sent to the shareholders at the earliest four (4) weeks and at the latest two (2) weeks before the meeting by mailing the invitation to the general meeting as a registered letter to each shareholder to the address entered in the share register of the company.

 The notice of the general meeting and the following information is published on the company website at least 21 days before the general meeting:

-• Other proposals made by the shareholders and to be decided by the general meeting
+- Other proposals made by the shareholders and to be addressed by the general meeting

 Each shareholder has the right to have an item falling within the competence of the general meeting by virtue of the Limited Liability Companies Act addressed by the general meeting.
 The shareholder must submit his or her request to have the item discussed by the annual general meeting such that the company has sufficient time to process the matter before delivering the notice of the annual general meeting.
 The company publishes on its website dates by which shareholders must submit their requests to have a specific matter addressed by the annual general meeting and an email address to which the requests should be sent.

 The company publishes the minutes of the general meetings on its website no later than two (2) weeks after the meeting.

 As a rule, Fingrid's President & CEO, Chair of the Board and other Board members, together with the auditor, are present in a general meeting.
 Also, a person proposed for the first time as a Board member shall participate in the general meeting that decides on his or her election unless there are well-founded reasons for the absence.

 Fingrid’s annual general meeting was held on 24 May 2017.
 The minutes of the annual general meeting have been published on the company's website.